unofficial-skills/Alpha-Tube/README.md

 YouTube and the YouTube logo are registered trademarks of Google LLC.

-Page last updated: 24th of September 2020.
+Page last updated: 5th October 2020.